PolLM/nlp_transformers_labs/Chapter_3/queries_keys_values.md

-The notebook 2_queries_keys_values.ipynb does not load well on the withub browser (I guess because there are LateX expressions), so I add them here:
+The notebook 2_queries_keys_values.ipynb does not load well on the withub browser (I guess because there are LateX expressions), so I add them here.
+I recommend downloading the notebook, since the last equations in this file are also not well loaded in the browser.

 ### Queries, Keys and Values